hyena/blood-money/README.md

 Todo
 ----
   - Read token from config (or commandline?)
-  - Process auction data.
   - Move all network logic into a background thread.
   - Move these println's into a real logging system.
-Fix up hyper and iron dependencies with real versions.
+  - Fix up hyper and iron dependencies with real versions.

-Move the token into a config.toml file.
+  - The way I'm doing lifetimes with my closures is probably a debacle.
+There's probably a more elegant way to do this with lifetimes?

+Things that we might get to if this became more serious:
-Currently does not really respect changes in realm lists.
+  - Currently does not really respect changes in realm lists.
 Requires a restart to handle those changes.

 License
 -------